 an XML schema document that has the structures namespace as its target namespace.

-All MPD classes may contain external schema documents that do not conform to NIEM.
+An IEPD may contain external schema documents that do not conform to NIEM.
 Data components declared and defined in external schema documents require NIEM external adapter types to identify the fact they do not conform to NIEM.

 [Definition: external adapter type]